-Article 5 - Admission to the programme (including the Double Degree programme with IST Lisbon)
+Article 5 - Admission to the programme

 - 1a.
-All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in Aerospace Engineering (TU Delft), Mechanical Engineering, Marine Technology, Electrical Engineering, Civil Engineering or Applied Physics of one of the three technical universities in the Netherlands or Applied Physics of the Rijksuniversiteit Groningen will be admitted to the programme. - 1b.
-All students possessing a certificate proving that they have successfully completed the pre-master programme (schakelprogramma) in Aerospace Engineering will be admitted to the programme. - 1c.
-Students who have a Bachelor of Engineering degree in Aeronautics from Hogeschool INHOLLAND or the Aviation Programme from Hogeschool Amsterdam and who have successfully finished the bridging programme in Aerospace Engineering as a minor will be admitted to the programme. - 1d.
-Students who have a completed degree in Military Systems and Technology, specialisation Aviation Technology (Luchtvaarttechniek) or Weapons Systems (Wapensystemen) from the Netherlands Defence Academy (Nederlandse Defensie Academie) can be admitted to the programme. - 2.
+All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in Aerospace Engineering (TU Delft), Mechanical Engineering, Marine Technology, Electrical Engineering, Civil Engineering or Applied Physics of one of the three technical universities in the Netherlands or Physics, Astronomy or Advanced Technology of a Dutch (academic) University will be admitted to the programme.
+For EWEM there is a special selection for admission. - 1b.
+All students possessing a certificate proving that they have successfully completed the bridging programme (schakelprogramma) in Aerospace Engineering will be admitted to the programme. - 1c.
+Students who have a Bachelor of Engineering degree in Aeronautics from Hogeschool INHOLLAND or the Aviation Programme from Hogeschool Amsterdam and who have successfully finished the bridging programme in Aerospace Engineering as a minor will be admitted to the programme (see regulations for the Bridging programme). - 1d.
+Students who have a completed degree in Military Systems and Technology of the Netherlands Defence Academy (Nederlandse Defensie Academie NLDA), with profile Military Platform Systems specialisation Aviation Technology, profile Sensor Weapons Systems specialisation Weapons, or profile Operations Research (if module Aeronautical Engineering has been completed successfully) can be admitted to the programme. - 2.
 Students who do not possess one of the degrees mentioned in paragraph 1 are required to obtain proof of admission to the programme from the Dean, who will seek the advice of the Board of Examiners on this matter. - 3.
-In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the Executive Board, laid down in Section 2 of the Student Charter (central part); - b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
-Students possessing a relevant foreign BSc degree will only be admitted to the degree programme if they have a grade point average of at least 75% of the maximum grade point average, unless the BSc degree is of sufficient quality and at the required level.
+In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the Executive Board in the "Policy on fees and enrolment", laid down in Appendix 1 of the Student Charter (central part), and clarified in Part 1.2, "Entrance and admission" of the mentioned Student Charter - b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
+Students possessing a relevant foreign BSc degree will only be admitted to the degree programme if they have a grade point average of at least 75% of the maximum grade point average, or higher based on specific requirements as defined for the country in which the student obtained his Bachelor of Science degree.